cvaldovinos/cs124-lab2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Video of App
+[//]: # (Video of App)

 This notes app allows you to create notes, keep them stored under your login details, and share with your friends.
 On each note, you can sort the items, hide checked off items, and prioritize or delete selected items.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>